One of the most frequent questions my clients ask is how to tone their legs and stomach.

 2. Inhale as your lower your body down, bending at the knees.

 3. Exhale as you press back to the start position.
 Repeat this up to 10 times.

-4. Hold as deep as you can in the squat position after 10 repetitions and bend sideways to the right.
+4. After 10 repetition, hold the squat position as deep as you can and bend sideways to the right.
 Reach your elbow towards the top of your thigh.

-5. Repeat towards the left and continue until you have done 10 side bends, five per side.
+6. Repeat until you have done 10 side bends total, five per side.

-6. Press back to standing out of the squat.
+7. Press back to standing out of the squat for a moment.

-7. Lower back into the squat position.
-Rotate your upper body with your right elbow reaching towards your left inner thigh.
-Repeat to the left, then complete another set of 10.
+8. Then lower back into the squat position.
+Rotate your upper body so your right elbow reaches toward your left inner thigh.

-As you do the side bend try to stay as low as possible.
-This will challenge your balance and stability and make your leg work out more effective.
+Also try to stay as low as possible when you do the side bend.
+This will challenge your balance and stability and make your leg workout more effective.
 The main abdominals working are your obliques.
-The are the muscles responsible for laterally bending and rotating the torso.
-To ensure you get a deep ab work out pull your lower abs in towards your spine.
+The are the muscles responsible for lateral (sideways) bending and rotating the torso.
+To ensure you get a deep ab workout, pull your lower abs in towards your spine.

 You can play with the sequence as much as you like.
-For example, do four sumo squats, 1 side bend to each side, then 1 cross bend to each side then repeat, or do the cross bends first.
-When it starts to feel easy do more repetitions of all three movements and hold the squat as low as possible and add some pulses before you return to your standing positon.
+For example, do four sumo squats, one side bend to each side, then one cross bend to each side then repeat, or do the cross bends first.

-Emma-Kate Stampton certifies Pilates Instructors and is a certified personal trainer.
+Emma-Kate Stampton certifies Pilates instructors and is a certified personal trainer.
+With 10 years of industry experience, she is passionate about sharing the gift of health and well-being.
 She is based in Brisbane, Australia.